Kazuhiko Nishi

+The ASCII break-up

+In 1991, the other two co-founders of Ascii, Akio Gunji, president, and Keiichiro Tsukamoto, vice president, resigned abruptly, ostensibly in protest against rapid expansion.
+“They couldn't keep up with me because I was accelerating too much,” Nishi said at a press conference at the time.

 Under Nishi's direction, ASCII Corporation invested heavily in American startups in the electronics industry.
 By 1992 ASCII Corporation was heavily in debt and its stock price collapsed.
 At the direction of the Ministry of International Trade and Industry, the Industrial Bank of Japan and other banks bailed out the company, which rebounded.

 ASCII Corporation became a subsidiary of Kadokawa Group Holdings in 2004, and merged with another Kadokawa subsidiary MediaWorks on April 1, 2008, and became ASCII Media Works.

 After 1986, Nishi wrote for newspapers and authored a number of books.
 He sat in several committees on behalf of the Ministry of Posts and Telecommunications and of the Ministry of International Trade and Industry, and he is a member of the Committee for World Economy in the 21st Century.
 Nishi is the president of MSX Association, a private organization originating from an assembly of people with affinity with the MSX standard, and the president of Digital do MaiN, audio engineering company.

+Since 2002, Nishi has been the principal of a combined junior and senior high school, Suma Gakuen, in Kobe.

+As with many other schools in Japan, the principal has little to do with the day to day running of the school.
+In reality, the school is run by his sister, in the role of vice-principal.
+The school has a long connection to the Nishi family.

 In 2005, Nishi ran unsuccessfully for president of a small university in rural Japan.

+Bankruptcy proceedings

+In March 2023, Nishi was going through bankruptcy proceedings in Japan — a situation that reportedly arose from bad debts he inherited from his departure from ASCII.
+At April 23, 2025 Nishi claims on his X/Twitter account that his decision was also to sign on as a guarantor for a friend's business loan.
+Nishi offered an update on the situation, stating that these proceedings had now ended and that his debt (believed to total 11.5 billion yen) has now been discharged.

+According to an old article from The New York Times Nishi "flaunted his wealth with a flamboyant style that has included dashing from meeting to meeting by helicopter".
+In that same article Nishi is also called "more a visionary and charismatic salesman than an engineer", the article which describes a profile of the fallen former ASCII businessman Nishi, and how the bankruptcy happened, is written by The New York Times author Andrew Pollack.